brandonkoopa/vanilla-static/README.md

 - [PostCSS](https://postcss.org): CSS with latest syntax and plugins for Sass-like comfort.
 - [imagemin](https://www.npmjs.com/package/gulp-imagemin): Optimized images!
 Set quality of compression in `images` gulp task in gulpfile.js.
 - JS: Only minification, no Babel or anything fancy (yet).
-- Watch: When you `gulp serve`, the browser reflects changes to your html, css, js and images.
+- Watch: When you `gulp serve`, the browser reflects your changes in html, css, js and images.

 ## License